aplanillo/aplanillo.github.io/_posts/2023-11-15-categorical-rasters-in-terra.md

 ### Make the raster numerical

-For this we need the function called {catalyze} and the column in the “master table” that actually has the values we want to use as numeric.
+For this we need the function called <code>catalyze</code> and the column in the “master table” that actually has the values we want to use as numeric.
 We specify the column using the index parameter.

 ``` r
 # this function activates our desired column of the spatRaster